This area lies between Swanage and Weymouth. It includes some stunning paddling beneath the limestone cliffs of the Jurassic coast.

 Between Swanage and Weymouth, good options for access and egress are limited.

-Swanage Beach: (SZ 031 795) g Roadside pay and display parking fills up quickly during the morning in summer - aim to be early.
+Swanage Beach: (SZ 031 795) g Roadside pay and display parking (expensive) fills up quickly during the morning in summer - aim to be early.
 There is a fairly large car park 350m from the beach on Victoria Avenue.

 Kimmeridge Bay: (SY 909 790) g Large car park.
 Private toll road, possibly avoidable early in the morning!
 If surf, stay out back until a clear route in can be seen.